ZakEnn/notification-service-demo/README.md

 Spring boot application that uses javaMail to send notification and enable logging capabilities using AOP and RabbitMQ.

 # Application setup
-For Demo purpose we used mailhog which is a nice email testing tool.
+For Demo purpose we used mailhog docker image which is a nice email testing tool.

 ```
     $ docker pull mailhog/mailhog